 Ongoing research in PEALS builds on our established areas of expertise in genetic and reproductive technologies and in disability studies, and on our growing areas of collaboration in ageing and nanotechnology.
 At the same time, we are responsive to new opportunities and are at the forefront of exploring emerging issues.

 Website Institute of Genetic Medicine

-Kate Bushby is a clinical academic with joint appointments between Newcastle University and the NHS.
-She is a member of the Neuromuscular Research Group within the Institute of Genetic Medicine and plays a leading role in the National Commissioning Group (NCG) for rare neuromuscular diseases.
+Prof. Kate Bushby MD FRCP is a Professor of Neuromuscular Genetics.
+She is a clinical academic with joint appointments between Newcastle University and the NHS.
+The Muscle Team within the Institute of Genetic Medicine is a partner in the MRC Centre for Neuromuscular Diseases, of which Prof Bushby is Deputy Director.

 Professor Volker Straub was founding joint co-ordinator of TREAT-NMD, and is an executive board member of the World Muscle Society and R&D Director of the North Tees and Hartlepool NHS Foundation Trust.